gateweaver/gateweaver/packages/docs/blog/2024/04/27/how-to-hide-api-keys-in-react-apps-using-gateweaver.md

 }
 ```

-## Update React app to use the API Gateway
+## Update the React app to use the API Gateway

-Now that we have set up Gateweaver, let's update our React app to use the API Gateway to make requests to the httpbin `/bearer` endpoint.
+Now that we have set up Gateweaver, let's update our React app to use the API Gateway to make requests to `https://httpbin.org/bearer` without exposing the API key to the client.

 ### Add client environment variables